M.Sc. in Biology

 Applying to the course

 The course is offered once in two years and admission is advertised 7 to 8 months before the course commences.
-The next intake for the MSc wildlife programme would be in July 2012.
-Further information and how to apply for 2012-2014 batch has been advertised on http://www.ncbs.res.in/admissions2012.html.
-The last date for sending in applications is 16th October 2011.
+The next intake for the MSc wildlife programme would be in July 2014.
+Further information and how to apply for 2014-2016 batch has been advertised on http://www.ncbs.res.in/admissions2014.html.
+The last date for sending in applications is 20th October 2013.
 The selection of students is based on a national written test, a detailed application, and an interview of short-listed candidates.
-The written entrance test would be Sunday 11th December 2011.
+The written entrance test would be Sunday 8th December 2013.
 Reflecting the multidisciplinary nature of conservation, students from a wide range of academic backgrounds are eligible for admission.
-Indian nationals, who have completed their Bachelors degree in any subject or are in the final year of graduation with an aggregate of at least 50% marks (or equivalent) in core subjects, are eligible to apply.
-Candidates must be 35 years or younger on July 1st of the year of application.
+Indian nationals who have a Bachelor's degree in any discipline (with a minimum of 50% in core subjects), less than 35 years of age as on July 1st, 2014 and a strong interest in wildlife research and conservation.
+Graduate nationals of South and Southeast Asian countries, with similar qualifications are also eligible to apply.

 The course is organized into three semesters of course work composed of various modules and a final semester of field research project and thesis preparation.